CREATE DATABASE [IF NOT EXISTS] db_name [ON CLUSTER cluster] [ENGINE = engine(...)]

-LZ4HC[(level)]— LZ4 CH (high compression) algorithm with configurable level.
+LZ4HC[(level)]— LZ4 HC (high compression) algorithm with configurable level.
 Default level: 9.
-If you set
+Setting

 ZSTD[(level)]— ZSTD compression algorithm with configurable

-High compression levels useful for asymmetric scenarios, like compress once, decompress a lot of times.
-Greater levels stands for better compression and higher CPU usage.
+High compression levels are useful for asymmetric scenarios, like compress once, decompress repeatedly.
+Higher levels mean better compression and higher CPU usage.